DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 This tutorial is aimed at advanced users who are familiar with [basic Grid concepts](./getting-started.md) and who want to add new functionality to the Grid by using the [React Core](../../../core/docs/guides/fundamentals.md) components.

-In our particular case, we will extend the Grid's toolbar with a select box that will allow users to filter the grid by a required column.
-The purpose of the tutorial is not to implement a very useful feature.
-The main idea is to show how to add to the Grid component functionality that is not provided out of the box.
+In this tutorial, we add to the Grid's toolbar a select box that filters the grid by a predefined column.
+The purpose of the tutorial is not to implement a valuable feature but to show how to extend the Grid's functionality.

-The initial code is shown below.
-As you can see, we will use the Grid in the `Material-UI` theme.
+We start with the following code.
+As you can see, we use the Grid in the `Material-UI` theme.

 *index.js:*
 ```jsx